mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 <a name="base64" />
 #### 2.3.5 `getBase64Encoded`

-By default, unstructured events and custom contexts are encoded into Base64 to ensure that no data is lost or corrupted.
+By default, self-describing events and custom contexts are encoded into Base64 to ensure that no data is lost or corrupted.
 You can turn encoding on or off using the Boolean `base64Encoded` builder option.

 [Back to top](#top)